bajzc/bajzc.github.io/posts/cachestat-in-kernel-65-rc1/index.rst

 	.. caution::

-		To remove the memory limit, **DO NOT** change the file to empty or 0,
+		To remove the memory limit, **DO NOT** rewrite the file to empty or 0,

-		Instead, change it to **max**:
+		Instead, rewrite it to **max**:

 		``root# echo max > /sys/fs/cgroup/user.slice/memory.max``

 .. note::
-	Since glibc does not yet support the latest sys_call(), here we first borrow the functions in the kernel to implement:
+	Since Glibc does not yet support the latest sys_call(), here we first borrow the functions in the kernel to implement:

 	Install the header files from Kernel, `refer to here <https://www.kernel.org/doc/Documentation/kbuild/headers_install.txt>`_